krtkush/MarsExplorer/README.md

 **Contributing**

-Any kind of contribution is highly appreciated; feel free to create a pull request or file issues on the issue tracker.
+Any kind of contribution will be appreciated; feel free to create a pull request or file issues on the issue tracker.
 If you'd like to contact me, you can reach me at kartikey92@gmail.com.